FONCanada/FONmacro/README.md

 GDP:
 - National, 1870-1961: Òscar Jordà, Moritz Schularick, and Alan M. Taylor.
 2017.
 “Macrofinancial History and the New Business Cycle Facts.”
 NBER Macroeconomics Annual 2016, volume 31, edited by Martin Eichenbaum and Jonathan A. Parker.
 Chicago: University of Chicago Press.
 - National, 1961-Latest: Statistics Canada data table 36-10-0104-01
+- Provincial, 1926-1949: Imputed from the relationship between GDP per capita and household income per capita between 1950 and 1975, as reported in Statistics Canada data table 36-10-0229-01.
 - Provincial, 1950-1981: Statistics Canada data table 36-10-0229-01
 - Provincial, 1981-Latest: Statistics Canada data table 36-10-0221-01
 - Note: national GDP from 1867-1869 is approximated from population changes relative to 1870